What is the New Zealand Alpine Team?

 Mentoring in the NZAT means sharing your skills with someone keen to learn.
 It is also about building up climbing partnerships for future trips.

-We have three types of member – mentor, mentored climber (we don’t have a good word for this) and an ex-mentored climber (mentor-in-training).
+We have four types of team member – advising mentors, technical mentors, mentees, and general members.
 Criteria for membership is outlined here and has evolved a little with time.
 We started with a climbing CV-based system, but for our second team intake in 2015 we implemented a very successful trial.
 With clear direction on what would be assessed, we were amazed and pleased to be able to choose among a group of determined, fit and capable climbers who had already proven their commitment to training and their own personal improvement.

 Our group has started small for a few reasons.
 One is that we want our mentors to be of high quality and able to commit a lot of time – of the people who meet the skills criteria, not everyone has the time to mentor, and vice versa.
 Secondly, we want the mentoring effort to be concentrated towards NZ’s best climbing prospects – that means people who are young enough to have time and energy to learn, and who will have the longest possible career of climbing (and eventually mentoring) once they complete their mentoring period.
 Thirdly, a small group means that we form an extremely close-knit group of mates – the sort of people you can share a tent with for a month, and still love at the end of the trip.
 Having said that, we’re keen to see the group of kiwis climbing at an international standard to expand, and for our group to expand with it.
 Our thinking is that this goal will take years, or even a generation to be achieved – but just like the ECC’s Expedition Capital Fund, we’re happy to put in the hard yards for many years to come.